CARE Ratings Ltd leads gainers in 'A' group

 -

-PC Jeweller Ltd, Honeywell Automation India Ltd, Sun Pharmaceuticals Industries Ltd and Triveni Turbine Ltd are among the other gainers in the BSE's 'A' group today, 04 November 2020.
+BASF India Ltd, Tata Steel Ltd Partly Paid Up, SRF Ltd and Hindustan Petroleum Corporation Ltd are among the other gainers in the BSE's 'A' group today, 05 November 2020.

-PC Jeweller Ltd, Honeywell Automation India Ltd, Sun Pharmaceuticals Industries Ltd and Triveni Turbine Ltd are among the other gainers in the BSE's 'A' group today, 04 November 2020.
+BASF India Ltd, Tata Steel Ltd Partly Paid Up, SRF Ltd and Hindustan Petroleum Corporation Ltd are among the other gainers in the BSE's 'A' group today, 05 November 2020.

-CARE Ratings Ltd surged 19.99% to Rs 365.2 at 11:54 IST.
+CARE Ratings Ltd soared 13.16% to Rs 413.25 at 11:54 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 2.8 lakh shares were traded on the counter so far as against the average daily volumes of 13623 shares in the past one month.
+On the BSE, 2.9 lakh shares were traded on the counter so far as against the average daily volumes of 24783 shares in the past one month.

-PC Jeweller Ltd soared 10.86% to Rs 16.85.
+BASF India Ltd spiked 12.62% to Rs 1521.15.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 7.59 lakh shares were traded on the counter so far as against the average daily volumes of 2.86 lakh shares in the past one month.
+On the BSE, 14414 shares were traded on the counter so far as against the average daily volumes of 1398 shares in the past one month.

-Honeywell Automation India Ltd spiked 6.81% to Rs 30198.
+Tata Steel Ltd Partly Paid Up surged 8.03% to Rs 65.25.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 626 shares were traded on the counter so far as against the average daily volumes of 127 shares in the past one month.
+On the BSE, 76548 shares were traded on the counter so far as against the average daily volumes of 46929 shares in the past one month.

-Sun Pharmaceuticals Industries Ltd exploded 6.64% to Rs 517.3.
+SRF Ltd spurt 8.00% to Rs 4795.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 9.02 lakh shares were traded on the counter so far as against the average daily volumes of 2.48 lakh shares in the past one month.
+On the BSE, 18399 shares were traded on the counter so far as against the average daily volumes of 6243 shares in the past one month.

-Triveni Turbine Ltd jumped 5.96% to Rs 72.85.
+Hindustan Petroleum Corporation Ltd added 7.87% to Rs 201.45.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 15840 shares were traded on the counter so far as against the average daily volumes of 3135 shares in the past one month.
+On the BSE, 12.06 lakh shares were traded on the counter so far as against the average daily volumes of 3.57 lakh shares in the past one month.

 Powered by Capital Market - Live News